 Informing the community is the primary responsibility of the Siouxland Sleep Out.
 Many other Iowa cities are following our example; we estimate 1,500 volunteers will spend 25,000 hours raising awareness this year.
 Funds raised here have been used to provide housing and recovery programs within Sioux City.
-Some of these programs we’ve supported are Henry Muller Hall, Shesler Hall, CSADV, Community Action Agency of Siouxland, and Gospel Mission:
+Some of these programs we’ve supported are Shesler Hall, Safe Place, Community Action Agency of Siouxland, Hope Street of Siouxland, The Warming Shelter, and Gospel Mission:

 Shesler Hall promotes a program enhancing the whole person, physically, mentally, spiritually and emotionally.
 Staff is provided 24 hours a day.